Northgate station (Sound Transit): Light rail planning and construction

 The Northgate area had been considered in several rapid transit studies in the late 20th century as a suitable terminus or major station.
 The Northgate Link project was proposed as part of the "Sound Move" ballot measure in 1996, pending additional funding, but was deferred until the voter approval of the Sound Transit 2 package in 2008.

 Construction of the Northgate extension began in 2012.
 Absher Construction was awarded a $174 million contract in August 2016 to build Northgate station and the elevated guideway leading to the tunnel portal.
 On January 13, 2017, Sound Transit broke ground on the station, beginning construction with the demolition of two parking lots.
 By July, installation of the station's support columns and platform-level girders were underway.
 Construction on the station was declared substantially complete in February 2021, shortly after powered testing of light rail vehicles had begun.

 As part of the project, parking capacity at the transit center was reduced by spaces eliminated for the station and a new bus station to the west of the original one.
 A partially below-grade parking garage with 450 spaces was opened in November 2018 on the southwest corner of the Northgate Mall parking lot.
 A larger garage with up to 900 vehicles was proposed but rejected after outcry from community and neighborhood groups.

 Northgate station and its adjoining pedestrian bridge to North Seattle College were opened on October 2, 2021, a day after the formal ribbon-cutting.
 Bus service was transferred to the new bus bays under the light rail station on the same day, including new routes serving Snohomish County on Sound Transit Express and Community Transit that debuted on October 4.
+The public restrooms at the station's mezzanine level were closed in mid-2022 due to vandalism and security incidents; they were replaced by portable toilets for a year while undergoing renovations.

-Sound Transit estimates that the station will have 15,000 daily boardings by 2030.
-Beyond the station, a 400 ft pocket track was built to the north for train storage and reversal, as well as accommodating a future light rail extension to Lynnwood Transit Center, planned to be completed in 2024.
+Beyond the station, a 400 ft pocket track was built to the north for train storage and reversal, as well as accommodating the Lynnwood Link Extension.
+The extension beyond Northgate to Lynnwood City Center station opened on August 30, 2024.
+Sound Transit estimates that Northgate station will have 15,000 daily boardings by 2030.